fsasvari/laravel-uploadify/README.md

 #### Image Trait

-If you need images, you should use trait `Uploadify\Traits\ImageTrait`:
+If you need images in Eloquent model, you should use trait `Uploadify\Traits\ImageTrait`:

 ```php
 use Uploadify\Traits\ImageTrait;